JakeRoggenbuck/component/README.md

 ```
 + addition
 - subtraction
-* mltiplication
+* multiplication
 / division
 ^ exponentiation
 ```

-Some that may be familar from other languages:
+Some that may be familiar from other languages:
 ```
 ! logical not
 ```

-And some that may not be as familar:
+And some that may not be as familiar:
 ```
 ? conditional assignment
 ```

-Component also has functions that can be called in the same was as operators:
+Component also has functions that can be called in the same way as operators:
 ```
 sqrt square root
 ```

-And build in constants:
+And build-in constants:
 ```
 e Euler's number
 C Speed of light in m/s